soloproyectos-docs/google-dart/README.md

 # Google Dart Language

-This tutorial describes the necessary steps to develop Dart applications.
+This tutorial describes the necessary steps to prepare your computer to develop Dart applications.

 ## Install environment (Dart SDK + Stagehand + Dartium + Atom)